Colored Markov polycategories and diagrammatic differentiation: Colored Markov polycategories

-Using a morphism-color polycategory makes the color of a composite canonical.
+Using a morphism-color polycategory lets the color of a composite be computed by the same slotwise operation used for kernels.
 If $k:\mathbf{A}\to \mathbf{B}$ and $l:\mathbf{C}\to \mathbf{D}$ are composed along compatible slots, then the corresponding morphism colors are composed by the same slotwise operation in $\M$.
 This avoids introducing a separate ad hoc operation for coloring composites.